EqualifyEverything/handbook/Accounting.md

 ## Resources and Budgeting
 Here are our committed resources:
+- $100,000 came from Automattic via a SAFE investment with $5M post-money value cap.
 - $4,727.40 came from Pantheon via sponsorship of Edupack, which Equalify pivoted from.
 That money is allocated to expenses.
 - $2,200.00 came from subscription revenue.
 - $500 came from Digital Ocean to run hosting on their platform.